rust-lang/this-week-in-rust/content/2014-11-10-this-week-in-rust.markdown

 * The comparision types have been [updated for DST][cmp], resulting in changes to how they are invoked for references to unsized types (i.e. `&str` and `&[T]`).
+* As part of the recent [collections overhaul][coll-rfc], the prelude now contains a [`repeat`] function that returns an iterator that repeatedly yields the same value.
+* Some changes to make [overloaded operators][ops] behave more consistently will cause some previous code to break.
+* The collections crate has seen [major refactorings][coll1] and [updates][coll2] as part of the [collections overhaul][coll-rfc].
+There was additional discussion about the impact on [reddit][coll-reddit].
+* The json crate [works with string slices instead of strings][json], and now overloads the index operator.
+* A number of prelude traits have been [renamed and consolidated][pre] as fallout from DST and to conform to new [conventions].
+This should not break much code as these traits are rarely named explicitly.
+* The rlibc crate, which provides a few libc functions expected to exist by LLVM's code generation, and is only useful for freestanding Rust projects, has been [moved out of the main rust distribution][rlibc], and now must be [installed via cargo][rlibc-cargo].

 [flex]: https://github.com/rust-lang/rust/pull/16156
 [flex-rfc]: https://github.com/rust-lang/rfcs/blob/master/text/0131-target-specification.md